English (ENGL)

 ENGL 356 Victorian Literature (3 Credits)

-An in-depth study of British literature of the Victorian age, featuring such writers as Browning, Wilde, Dickens, the Brontes, and George Eliot is pursued in this course.
+This course offers an in-depth study of British literature of the Victorian age, featuring such writers as Browning, Wilde, Dickens, the Brontes, and George Eliot.

 Pre-Requisite: ENGL 213; Co-Requisite: ENGL 219